 When you live with a chronic illness, insensitive comments from people come with the territory.
 They may come from friends, family, co-workers, medical professionals or even strangers.
 Some people may not realise what they’re doing and others know exactly what they’re doing (I’m looking at you random man in the street.)

-A recent poll of my Instagram followers showed that 95 % of them had received some sort of insensitive comment about their illness or disability.
+A recent poll of my Instagram followers showed that 95 % of them had received an insensitive comment about their illness or disability.

 It took me a long time to come to terms with my chronic illness and to accept that I’m no longer able to do the things that I used to.
 I’m usually pretty comfortable talking about my illness and I have accepted that I cannot do the same things as other people.
 But, a stray comment about what I’m doing or how I’m behaving due to my illness can send me straight back to square one.